 Marching Band (Mr. Hilleary and Mr. Wimmers)

 Membership in the Wapakoneta High School Band is open to all students.
 Students signing up for the band will participate in both marching and concert bands.
 Practice for the marching band will begin in late July.
 All band members will perform at home and away football games.
 At the end of marching season, the band members are formed into the concert bands.
 The concert bands will perform at a variety of concerts and competitions throughout the winter and spring.

 The Art Club offers membership to all students interested in art.
 Special activities, projects, and guest artists showing their work will be some of the featured events for the Art Club.
 Members are also responsible for helping to create and develop various spirit signs for many of our extra-curricular activities.

 Musical (Ms. Barger)

 The cast for the musical is chosen from members of the student body.
 Supporting musical groups are obtained from the chorus and band classes.
 Additional help in staging these productions is secured from qualified students in other departments of the school.

 National Honor Society (NHS) (Mr. Friemering and Mr. Dickey)

 The purpose of the National Honor Society is to further an interest in scholastic pursuits through recognition of student achievement.
-All juniors or seniors with a GPA of 3.4 or above are eligible for nomination.
+All juniors with a GPA of 3.65 or above are eligible for nomination.
 Students who wish to place their names in nomination are to develop a listing of all school-related activities, outside jobs, public service endeavors, and church activities.
 The National Honor Society is not just recognition of scholastic ability.
 The NHS is also an active service organization.
 Its goals are: 1. to create enthusiasm for scholarship; 2. to stimulate a desire to render service; 3. to promote leadership; 4. to develop character.

 Octagon Club (Mrs. Martell)